anantya2007-debug/Anantya_phase2/picoctf/Hardware.md

 First, I converted the input x = 30478191278 into binary by dividing by 2.
 I got x = 011100011000101001000100101010101110 in the case of 36 digits.

-I then replaced the values of x0, x1, x2, ..., x35 with the digits of binary x and got the following output.
+I then replaced the values of x0, x1, x2, ..., x35 with the digits of binary x (starting from the MSB) and got the following output.
 ![WhatsApp Image 2025-10-25 at 17 42 57](https://github.com/user-attachments/assets/71b995ea-9803-49e2-aa2c-72284b01f606)

 THe flag is in the form of ```nite{}``` and the values of y0, y1..., y11 inside the brackets.